ODiogoSilva/TriFusion/README.md

 TriFusion is a modern GUI and command line application designed to make the life of anyone with **proteome** and/or **alignment sequence data** easier and more pleasurable.
 Regardless of your experience in bioinformatics, TriFusion is easy to use and offers a wide array of powerfull features to help you deal with your data.
 At the same time, it was developed to handle the enormous amount of data that is generated nowadays.

-TriFusion is an open source, cross-platform application written in [Python 2.7](https://www.python.org/) and using the [Kivy](https://github.com/kivy/kivy) framework to construct graphical interface.
+TriFusion is an open source, cross-platform application written in [Python 2.7](https://www.python.org/) and using the [Kivy](https://github.com/kivy/kivy) framework to build the graphical interface.

 ## What can TriFusion do for you?